 Whatever their reason for pursuing the entrepreneurial path, women owe a debt to the undersung trailblazer Cochrane – both literally and figuratively – and to capitalism itself.
-Both capitalism and modern household appliances have been criticized as forces designed to keep women in “traditional roles” — perhaps most famously by former Soviet Premier Nikita Khruschev in the famous “kitchen debates” with then Vice President Richard Nixon.
-However, historian Stephen Davies argues the opposite is true.
+While no less a critic than Soviet Premier Nikita Khrushchev derided capitalism and household appliances as forces that held women back, social historian Stephen Davies argues the opposite is true.
 “Capitalism liberated women from material constraints arising from the reality of living in a world of little innovation, slow or nonexistent growth, and chronic material deprivation,” writes Davies.
 “Modern capitalism produced a suite of devices and innovations that physically freed women from the demands and limitations of domestic labor.”